 B i o g r a p h y

-Matthew Kofi Waldren is a British conductor of Anglo-Ghanian heritage.
-Recognised as one the UK’s leading opera conductors of his generation, he has conducted at Royal Opera House Linbury Theatre, English National Opera (where he held the Mackerras Fellowship, 2016-2018), Scottish Opera, Opera North, West Green House Opera, G&S Opera Company, Tete a Tete, Grimeborn, Royal Conservatoire of Scotland and debuts with Welsh National Opera in 2020.
-Matthew Kofi is closely connected with Opera Holland Park, has conducted a production in every season since 2013 and previously held the positions of Associate Conductor and Chorus Master.
+Praised for his collaborative, idiomatic, detailed and text-led approach to opera-making, he has conducted at Royal Opera House Linbury Theatre, English National Opera (where he held the Mackerras Fellowship, 2016-2018), Scottish Opera, Opera North, West Green House Opera, G&S Opera Company, Tete a Tete, Grimeborn, Royal Conservatoire of Scotland and debuts at Welsh National Opera with a major new commission in 2021.

-Recent and upcoming highlights include Rigoletto, Un ballo in maschera, La traviata, La rondine, Zanetto, Il barbiere di Siviglia (OHP), La bohème (Opera North, OHP), Gianni Schicchi (RCS, OHP), la cenerentola (WGHO), Don Giovanni (Opera North) and Le nozze di Figaro (ENO).
-Performances of French repertoire include Les mamelles de Tirésias (RCS), Pelléas et Mélisande (Scottish Opera), Lakmé and Les pêcheurs de perles (OHP).
-20th and 21st century repertoire includes Paul Bunyan (ENO), Texting Heer (ROH R&D), Fantastic Mr Fox (OHP), and Strekosa y Muravej (Tete a Tete & Grimeborn).
-Matthew Kofi collaborates closely with composer Will Todd: He conducted Alice’s Adventures in Wonderland (ROH Linbury, OHP, Wilderness, Signum Classics) and in 2020 he leads the world premiere of Todd's latest opera for a major UK company.
+Recent and upcoming highlights include Rigoletto, Un ballo in maschera, La traviata, La rondine, Zanetto, Il barbiere di Siviglia (OHP), La bohème (Opera North, OHP), Gianni Schicchi (RCS, OHP), La cenerentola (WGHO), Don Giovanni (Opera North), Le nozze di Figaro (ENO), Les mamelles de Tirésias (RCS), Pelléas et Mélisande (Scottish Opera), Lakmé, Les pêcheurs de perles (OHP), Paul Bunyan (ENO), Flight (RCS), Texting Heer (ROH R&D), Fantastic Mr Fox (OHP), and Strekosa y Muravej (Tete a Tete & Grimeborn).
+Matthew Kofi collaborates closely with composer Will Todd: He conducted Alice’s Adventures in Wonderland (ROH Linbury, OHP, Wilderness, Signum Classics) and will conduct the world premiere of Migrations for WNO in 2021.